ftdc-picsl/pmacsPurps/README.md

 We currently have a submit scripts set up to run a number of processes for ex vivo T2-weighted hemispheres.
 To start processing scans navigate to:

-cd /project/ftdc_pipeline/ftdc-picsl/pmacsPurps-v0.1.1/bin/
+cd /project/ftdc_pipeline/ftdc-picsl/pmacsPurps-v0.2.1/bin/

   1) run purple to mask and segment: submit_purple_pipeline.sh Input is a file where each line is a the path of a "T2-reorient" scan in BIDS format, relative to the bids/ directory.
 For default processing, it should be in
 /project/ftdc_pipeline/pmc_exvivo/oriented/bids/

-  2) after that's run, you can get Freesurfer to run on the hemi: submit_purple_freesurfer.sh Input is a csv file where each line is the path of a "T2-reorient" scan in BIDS format, relative to the bids/ directory, followed by which hemisphere it is.
+  2) after that's run, you can get Freesurfer to run on the hemi: submit_purple_freesurfer.sh >>> this STEP ISN'T CORRECT YET DUE TO FREESURFER BINARY ISSUES
+            Input is a csv file where each line is the path of a "T2-reorient" scan in BIDS format, relative to the bids/ directory, followed by which hemisphere it is.
 This script gets the hemisphere normalized to a template space, which allows us to perform vertex-level stats in a consistent space,  parcellate the cortex (see 3) below) and normalize dots to the template surface (see 4) below).

   3) This parcellation steps labels the gyri: submit_purple_parcellation.sh